About Psychiatry Services at HCMC

 We partner with our community, our patients, and their families to ensure access to outstanding care for everyone, while improving health and wellness through teaching, patient and community education, and research.

 Transforming the health of our community – exceptional care without exception.

 Hennepin Healthcare System, Inc. is Minnesota’s largest safety-net hospital, clinic system, and Level 1 trauma center.
 In 2014, HCMC had 559,095 clinic visits, 109,809 emergency service visits, 69,571 ambulance runs, and 1.5 million patient access service calls.

 A nationally-renowned academic medical center, HCMC is responsible for training the majority of the state’s physicians, and provides training to more than 20,000 others in 50 different fields, including first responders worldwide.

-Seventy-four percent of HCMC patients are insured by public programs, while as many as 10 percent are uninsured.
-Annually, HCMC provides more than $16 million in charity care.
+69% of HCMC patients are insured by public programs while as many as 11% are uninsured.
+In 2014, HCMC provided $167 Million in community benefit.
+This includes care for the uninsured.

 A non-profit, Hennepin Healthcare System, Inc., is governed by a board of directors that includes two members of the Hennepin County Board of Commissioners, but it receives less than 3 percent of annual revenue from the county.